October 2020 Issue

 Q: My husband recently lost his billing clerk and I have been asked to step in.
 I have been going through our Medicare claims denials, and I am a bit confused.
 On some of our braces we get paid in full while others are rejected as not payable separately.
 The codes billed were L-1005, L-1300, and L-1200.
 Can you explain which codes are payable and which are not?

 A: Medicare issued a publication dated July 23 regarding correct coding for scoliosis bracing.
 L-1005 (tension based scoliosis orthosis and accessory pads, includes fitting and adjustment) and L-1300 (other scoliosis procedure, body jacket molded to patient model) are inclusive codes and have no addition codes that are payable separately.
 L-1200 (thoracic-lumbar-sacral-orthosis inclusive of furnishing initial orthosis only) can include addition codes for billing (L-1210, L-1220, L-1230, L-1240, L-1250, L-1260, L-1270, L-1280, and L-1290).
 To view the publication with a complete listing of all codes and description on separately payable codes, visit cgsmedicare.com/jc/pubs/news/2020/07/cope18172.html.

-Lisa Lake is an independent medical consultant with over 24 years of experience in the O&P industry, increasing providers' revenue by product recommendation, product and billing knowledge, and contract access assistance.
+Lisa Lake is an independent medical consultant with over 25 years of experience in the O&P industry, increasing providers' revenue by product recommendation, product and billing knowledge, and contract access assistance.
 She is a nationally recognized speaker on billing reimbursement and government compliancy.
+While every attempt has been made to ensure accuracy, The O&P EDGE is not responsible for errors.
 Lake can be contacted at email@example.com.